After N. Korea cuts ties, Malaysia orders its diplomats out - WTMJ

 After that ruling, Mun’s family hired a lawyer to challenge the legality of the extradition.
 Lawyer Emile Ezra said the new legal bid centered on Mun’s right to a fair hearing and also an injunction to stop his extradition.

-A Malaysian foreign ministry official said Mun was extradited to the U.S. on Wednesday.
-The ministry statement said it was carried out only after all legal process has been exhausted.
-It said it had to reject a series of North Korea’s demarches for the government to intervene in the judiciary process.
+A Malaysian official said Mun was extradited on Wednesday.
+The ministry statement said the extradition was carried out only after all legal processes have been exhausted.
+It said it had to reject a series of North Korea’s demarches for the government to intervene in the judicial process.

 North Korea and Malaysia established diplomatic ties in 1973, but their relations suffered major setbacks over the 2017 killing of Kim Jong Nam.